 The project is a fantastic example of digital placemaking; demonstrating how the thoughtful application of digital technologies can improve people’s experience of a place.
 Indeed, the creation of this innovative wayfinding tool will not only benefit the customer but will provide a valuable demonstrator for other train stations seeking to remove barriers to travel, attract new passengers and achieve regulatory standards.

-We’re documenting and sharing our progress at key points within the project, to inspire others and to receive helpful feedback:
+We documented and shared our progress at key points within the project, to inspire others and to receive helpful feedback:

 - Project Announcement